jfmercer/monosyllabic/README.md

-Charles in charge of our days and our night.
+Charles in charge of our days and our nights.
 Charles in charge of our wrongs and our rights.